whyohengee/mysite/src/blog/creating-pages-from-markdown-files-in-gatsby.md

 * The path for the page, which will be the slug
 * The template component for the page, which will be the `blog-post.js` template component we just created (note: this is where we're using `path`)
-* The slug for the page, which is the Markdown node's slug (details in my last post)[add link here].
+* The slug for the page, which is the Markdown node's slug (details in my last post)[generating-slugs-in gatsby].
 That comment—that `Data passed to context is available in page queries as GraphQL vars`—is going to be important in our next step.
 Just hang on.

 After restarting the dev server, when you navigate to any of the slugs, you'll see the returned `<div>` from our `blog-post.js` template component.